Aviation Compliance Coordinator

 Federal Aviation Administration (FAA)

 Americans with Disabilities.
-ADA laws, requirements and/or ADA compliance.
+ADA laws, requirements and/or ADA compliance

-Environmental Justice.
+Environmental Justice

-Principles and techniques for persuasive presentation of ideas and concepts in both oral and written formats.
+Presentation of ideas and concepts in both oral and written formats.

 Preferred Skills and Ability

-Analyze problems, evaluate alternative solutions, and recommend effective courses of action.
+Analyze problems, evaluate alternative solutions, and recommend effective courses of action

-Ability to interpret policies and legal decisions.
+Interpret policies and legal decisions

-Experience in preparing and analyzing reports and maintaining records.
+Prepare and analyze reports and maintaining records

-Exercise sound judgment within general policy guidelines.
+Exercise sound judgment within general policy guidelines

-Establish and maintain effective working relationships with those contacted in the course of duties.
+Establish and maintain effective working relationships with those contacted in the course of duties

-Work effectively with diverse community groups.
+Work effectively with diverse community groups

-Maintain confidentiality.
+Maintain confidentiality

 Working Conditions